ueiya/watermeterreader/README.md

 [Data Munging & Visualisation (TO BE DONE…)](https://www.notion.so/Data-Munging-Visualisation-TO-BE-DONE-aefbbb97911d456bab190dc51b41b910)

 # Current challenges
 - User Interface, data munging & visualisation: there is currently no UI.
-I use Jupter Notebook to analyse the data.
+I use Jupter Notebook to analyse and visualise the data.
 The data.csv file is copied manually from Raspberry PI to Mac.
 This could be done in a web server.
 - Scalability: This is a prototype and not yet at a stage to scale.
 There are many types of analogue water meters.
 Manual setup in the physical world is required and adjustments to he scripts are currently necessary.
 - Accuracy of reading: A higher quality camera would allow beter image definition and more accurate readings.